|

 We only keep one pack of disposable bottled water at home for emergencies.
 On normal days, we have this water filter pitcher at home for our daily use.

 When we go outside, we use our own reusable water bottles.
-I always prefer a glass bottle over the plastic one.
+I always prefer a glass bottle over a plastic one.

 Tips for becoming a minimalist: